Those who want a clear window into the health of their leopard gecko should start by monitoring their reptile’s bowel movements and poop.

 This occurs because the bile from the gallbladder, which helps digest the food, does not have an opportunity to get broken down.

-As a result, the green color of the bile colors diarrhea and comes out as green poop.
+As a result, the green color of the bile colors diarrhea and turns the poop green.

 While white and grey poop may not be something to be concerned about, green poop is a different story.

-It will often turn green if something is majorly wrong with your reptile.
+It will often turn green if something is majorly wrong with your lizard.

 In some cases, green stool indicates they may have a parasitic infection.

-Give your reptile a chance to work through the other potential causes.
+Give your lizard a chance to work through the other potential causes.

-If they still have green stool in a week or so, then you need to take them to the veterinarian to have their infection treated.
+If they still have green stool in a week or so, you need to take them to the veterinarian to treat their infection.

 Leopard Gecko Yellow Poop

 Yellow poop, particularly the urates, is often caused by either dehydration or too many vitamins.
-Consider adjusting your enclosure to give them access to more water or moisture, as well as changing their diet to correct this issue.
+Consider adjusting your enclosure to give them access to more water or moisture and changing their diet to correct this issue.
 Parasites may also cause yellow poop.

 While it could be normal to have a slight yellow tint to the urates, an overwhelming yellow color usually indicates dehydration.